Managing strata finances and insurance

 This is not a complete list.
 You should carefully consider the needs of your strata scheme when working out the number and type of expenses you may have.

-An owners corporation estimates that it will have $100,000 of expenses over ten years in fees, planned repairs and insurance.
+An owners corporation determines that it will have $100,000 of expenses over ten years in levies, planned repairs and insurance.
 They also want to put aside $50,000 to cover any emergency events and $50,000 to re-paint the common property.

 Property owners pay an annual levy (sometimes called a ’contribution’ or ’fee‘).
 This is to help maintain and repair common property, and to meet running costs.